eemilhaa/thesis/notes/study-plan.md

 - Literature review

+- Technologies

 - Interviews
-  - What do users find important from accessibiity viz
+  - What do users find important from accessibility viz
   - Identifying who to interview, who is the user?

 ### Methods for making the map happen